jason-vila/bookstudio/README.md

 ## 📜 License

-This project is not licensed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.